 Reference A Pistol Shooting Error Chart

-The quickest way to diagnose your shot error is to reference this pistol shooting errors chart below:
+The quickest way to diagnose why your shots are shooting low left is to reference the pistol shooting errors chart below:

-Simply, attach it to the accessory rail and connect it via Blutooth with your smartphone.
+Simply, attach it to any pistol accessory rail and connect it via Blutooth with your smartphone.
 This device will give you more feedback on the natural performance tendency of your particular firearm and the way you shoot.

-If you jerk the trigger, it will let you know
+If you pull the trigger with any jerking motion, it will let you know

 If you flinch before firing, it will let you know

 If you do anything, it will let you know and guide you along the way